stefanbuettner/pyethrecoverv3/README.md

 Features
 - Supports adding a wordlist to broaden cracking dictionary.
 - Parallelizes cracking.
 More CPU cores and hyperthreading, faster cracking.

+## Wordlists
+Google for a wordlist in your language or covering topics that you're likely to have used in your phrase.
+Some useful wordlists [here](http://ftp.icm.edu.pl/packages/wordlists/) and [here](https://wiki.skullsecurity.org/Passwords).